jovyan123-playground/jupyter-releaser/README.md

   - Has commit message with hashes of dist file(s)
   - Has annotated git tag in standard format
   - Has GitHub release with changelog entry
+  - Checks url links in markdown files
+  - Verifies integrity of Python manifest
   - Reverts to Dev version after release (optional)
   - Ensures packages are publishable on every commit

 - Prerequisites (see [checklist](#Checklist-for-Adoption) below for details):

   - Markdown changelog (optional)
-  - Bump version configuration
+  - Bump version configuration (if using Python)
   - Write access to GitHub repo to run GitHub Actions

 - Typical workflow:
   - When ready to make a release, go to the source repository and go to the Actions panel
-  - Select the Prepare Changelog workflow
+  - Select the Draft Changelog workflow
   - Run the Workflow with the version spec (usually the new version number), and make sure the target branch is correct
-  - Download the dist file(s) from the release and publish to PyPI/npm

 <p align="center">
 <img src="media/create_changelog_workflow.png" alt="Create Changelog Workflow"